TanStack/query/docs/src/pages/guides/ssr.md

 ### Staleness is measured from when the query was fetched on the server

-A query is considered stale depending on when it was `updatedAt`.
+A query is considered stale depending on when it was `dataUpdatedAt`.
 A caveat here is that the server needs to have the correct time for this to work properly, but UTC time is used, so timezones do not factor into this.

 Because `staleTime` defaults to `0`, queries will be refetched in the background on page load by default.
 You might want to use a higher `staleTime` to avoid this double fetching, especially if you don't cache your markup.